mattmaddux/FASwiftUI/README.md

 ![Regualr Icon Screenshot](https://raw.githubusercontent.com/mattmaddux/FASwiftUI/master/icon-red.png)

-Have the user select an icon with an easy string binding
+Have the user select an icon with an easy string binding (not available on macOS)

 ```swift
 import SwiftUI